 - Besides the URL also check the padlock in the address bar of your browser.
 That means that the connection is secure and you can check that the certificate has been granted to ING Group N.V.

-- Implement dual signing.
+- Implement the four-eye principle for transactions.
 The person who adds the second signature has an external look at the transaction and can detect fraud more easily.
 Never leave both signatures in the hands of the same person and check what you are signing.
 Also make sure that 1st and 2nd signers use different PCs as this will increase your chance of detecting fraudulent payments created by malware.
 Even if your account has been taken over by fraudsters they still cannot execute a payment because they also need the second signature.

 Other tips to stay secure